-If you don’t have time to comparative shop, Aldi is your best bet.
-Not only does Aldi has some of the cheapest foods, there are also many ways you can save money at Aldi.
+If you don’t have time for comparison shopping, Aldi is your best bet.
+Not only does Aldi has some of the cheapest foods, but there are also many ways you can save money at Aldi.

 If you’re making large quantities of food, consider a price club like Sam’s Club or Costco.